 The first rule of the quizshow is that the quizmaster decides.
-The second rule is that any rules may change at any time while the quizmaster still feels it's fair to do so.
+The second rule is that the rules may change at any time provided the quizmaster feels it's (still) fair to do so.
 When in doubt, see the first rule.

-The teams in each round are selected at the quizmaster's discretion to ensure fairness.
+The teams are assigned to the first four rounds at the quizmaster's discretion to ensure fairness.
 The questions are also selected using the same principles.

-If no one buzzes, or the team gives a wrong answer, the remaining teams will get to see 4 possible answers and have 20 more seconds to press the (colored) button matching their choice.
-Teams that guess correctly earn 1 point.
+If no one buzzes, teams get 4 possible answers to choose from and have 20 seconds to press the (colored) button matching their choice.
+Correct choices are worth 1 point.

 The point of the quizshow is to relax, enjoy the evening, and have fun.
 Fair-play matters.
 Don't feel pressured to win and don't fear getting answers wrong.
 You're awesome just from being there.
 We know this and the audience knows too.